Why does your site never appear in responses from AI systems such as ChatGPT, Gemini, or Perplexity?

 Poorly structured content is difficult for AI models to analyze and utilize.

-Even with relevant content, an unsuitable format can hinder your GEO visibility.
-LLMs break down text into logical blocks.
+Even with relevant content, an unsuitable form can paralyze your GEO visibility.
+LLMs divide texts into logical blocks.
 A confusing structure or overly dense paragraphs complicate this segmentation.

 The impact of semantic organization